a-club-france/a-club-france.github.io/README.md

 Assuming there are no errors and the site is building properly, follow these steps next:

-1. Create the following pages if they do not exist already (or change the extension of exisitig markdown files from `.md` to `.html`):
+1. Create the following pages if they do not exist already (or change the extension of existing markdown files from `.md` to `.html`):
    - `index.html` - set to `layout: home`
    - `about.html` - set to `layout: page`
    - `contact.html` - set to `layout: page`